devops-moonwalkers/gcp-infra/README.md

         terraform apply
     ```

+        Ensure the paths above is changed depending where you stored your files.

 10. plan and apply.
 This can take ~10 minutes.

 > **Troubleshooting:** If any errors occur, follow error output.
 You may need to enable API services manually on GCP UI console.